thisisnotaustin/Fortress-Mod/README.txt

 Status Effects
 - If the player is Hungry, eating food will only restore half as much health (rounded up).
 This is denoted by green refill hearts.

+Items
+- Food items directly heal the player over time.
+Eating speed, health recovery speed, and health recovery amount all vary per food item.
+- You can eat food items so long as you aren't currently healing from eating food.
+- Potions can be drank faster.

 Blocks
 - Blast Furnaces and Smokers burn fuel 3x as fast as a normal Furnace while still smelting items only 2x as fast.
 This makes them faster, but less fuel-efficient.